Tracque/PLD-Wrapper/README.md

 I also thank the authors of PLD.jl for their support in this endeavour.

 This program was written to complement a summer project supervised by Einan Gardi and funded by the University of Edinburgh School of Physics and Astronomy's Summer Vacation Scholarship.

+## Contact

+This repo is being maintained by Tristan Jacquel (Github: [Tracque](https://github.com/Tracque)).
+If you would like to raise an issue with the program, feel free to do so here on Github, but you are more likely to get a timely response if you contact me via email: s2146323@ed.ac.uk (or t.y.jacquel@sms.ed.ac.uk which also goes to me)

+If, for some reason, you cannot reach me through email or on Github, then perhaps try my personal email: tristan@jacquel.net